ShashankMA02/Dynamixel_motor_control/README.md

 # Dynamixel_motor_control
-Single motor, Mutli motor and Motor home reset codes
+Single motor, Mutli motor and Motor home reset

+1. This code is better used in Ubuntu

+2. Before running this code, run this command
+   " pip install dynamixel-sdk "